Past Webinars

 But do we know anything yet about the ways these state programs and SECURE Act reforms are affecting new retirement plan formation?
 The answer is yes.
 The latest research — a recent NBER/Georgetown Center for Retirement Initiatives (CRI) working paper — finds that state policies requiring employers to facilitate workplace savings options have induced at least 30,000 firms to establish retirement plans in four of the early adopting states.
 This indicates that states that have implemented Auto IRA legislation have seen an expansion in the retirement plan market for smaller employers and reduction in the retirement plan coverage gap among workers.
 The study also documents that firms induced to establish retirement plans differ from those that offered benefits before the policies.

-Join the Georgetown CRI for a one-hour webinar to learn more about this new study from two of the paper’s authors, as well as private providers, and how the employer market is responding to new public and private options for helping workers save for retirement.
+Watch this one-hour webinar to learn more about this new study from two of the paper’s authors, as well as private providers, and how the employer market is responding to new public and private options for helping workers save for retirement.

 Moderator: